-- 1. Unplug your cable or fiber modem's power, leaving the modem connected to the wall jack for your Internet service. - 2.
-If your cable or fiber modem includes a battery backup, remove the battery.
+- Unplug your cable or fiber modem's power, leaving the modem connected to the wall jack for your Internet service. - 2.
+If your cable or fiber modem includes a battery backup, remove the battery. - 3.
+Use an Ethernet cable to connect the cable or fiber modem to the red Internet port on the modem router. - 4.
+If your cable or fiber modem includes a battery backup, reinsert the battery. - 5.
+Plug in and turn on your cable or fiber modem. - 6.
+Connect the power adapter to the modem router and plug it into an electrical outlet.

-- 3. Use an Ethernet cable to connect the cable or fiber modem to the red Internet port on the modem router. - 4.
-Plug in and turn on your cable or fiber modem. - 5.
-If your cable or fiber modem includes a battery backup, reinsert the battery. - 6.
-Connect the power adapter to the modem router and plug it into an electrical outlet.Wait for the Power LED () to light solid green, which takes about one minute. - 7.
-If the Power LED does not light, press the Power On/Off button. - 8.
-Wait for the WiFi LED () to light blue.
+Wait for the Power LED to light solid white, which takes about two minutes.

+- 7. If the Power LED does not light, press the Power On/Off button. - 8.
+Wait for the WiFi LED to light solid white.

-If the WiFi LED does not light, press the WiFi On/Off button
+If the WiFi LED does not light, press the WiFi On/Off button .